unifiedjs/unified-engine/readme.md

 ## Security

-`unified-engine` loads configuration files, plugins, and presets from your workspace.
+`unified-engine` loads and evaluates configuration files, plugins, and presets from the file system (often from `node_modules/`).
-Plugins and presets contain JavaScript which will be executed.
-Configuration files may also contain JavaScript which will be executed.
-Only use `unified-engine` in workspaces you trust.
+That means code that is on your file system runs.
+Make sure you trust the workspace where you run `unified-engine` and be careful with packages from npm and changes made by contributors.

 ## Contribute